 On 14 October 1780, whilst still aged only fifteen, and with the fleet having sailed to New York, he was promoted commander of the recently captured Virginia privateer Pocahontas 14 by his father, and on the same day was posted to the Sandy Hook-based guardship Fowey 24, these ludicrous promotions being eventually confirmed on 22 May 1782.
 He was appointed to the frigate Boreas 28 on 14 November 1780, and he continued with his father’s Leeward Islands fleet which left New York two days later.

-In early 1782 Rodney joined the Sibyl 28, fighting at the Battle of St. Kitts on 26 January 1782, although he missed the Battle of the Saintes in April as his command was refitting at Barbados.
+In April 1781 Rodney joined the Sibyl 28, and he was present at the Battle of Chesapeake Bay on 5 September prior to returning to the Leeward Islands with Rear-Admiral Hood’s squadron.
+He fought at the Battle of St. Kitts on 26 January 1782, although he missed the Battle of the Saintes in April as his command was refitting at Barbados.
 Shortly afterwards he transferred to the Anson 64 to replace the late Captain William Blair who had lost his life in the battle, in which ship he returned to England to be paid off that summer.

 With his father being on friendly terms with the Prince of Wales, Rodney served as the M.P. for Launceston from 1790-6 in that gentleman’s interest, although he rarely appeared in Parliament.
-He was also an equerry to the Duke of Clarence from 1789-1814, but apart from recommissioning the Quebec 32 towards the end of 1790 during the Nookta Sound dispute, which vessel he left in the following year, he remained unemployed throughout the peace.
+He was also an equerry to the Duke of Clarence from 1789-1814, but apart from recommissioning the Quebec 32 towards the end of 1790 during the Spanish Armament, which vessel he left in the following year, he remained unemployed throughout the peace.

 In the spring of 1793, following the outbreak of the French Revolutionary War, Rodney recommissioned the America 64 for the Channel fleet, taking a convoy from Lisbon back to England in September of the following year.
 On 12 February 1795 he was appointed to commission the Vengeance 74, but he badly broke his leg in a carriage accident prior to sailing with the result that it was amputated in August and he was invalided out of active service, being replaced in his command by George Burlton.